jdodsoncollins/rn-mars-rover/README.md

 ### **Areas of improvement**
 This project was intentionally timeboxed.
 Given more time, I'd focus on the following for improvement
+- Useful unit tests!
 - Proper typings, particularly for the Mars rover tab elements.
 - Resiliency against API changes.
 For example, runtime type-checks.
 The four current rovers are currently hard-coded also for app boot.
 It would also be nice to query the API and *then* render tabs based on the Rovers returned, in case the rovers change.
 - Better abstraction, error-handling, and organization of API requests.
 - App state improvements.
 For example, the single app-level store could be split into a top-level store for rover selection, and then per-rover stores for rover settings.
 - Lots of UI refinement.
-This project was created with React Native stock UI elements.
+I have a good working knowledge of CSS and UI best practices, and this project incorporates no custom styling of mine, beyond basic component placement.